 Procedures and Resources

 While this is not always possible, giving the employee opportunities for input regarding when and how to deliver the information to the group is preferable.
 We recommend that you know before meeting with the employee the date when you intend to discuss the workforce reductions with the rest of the employees.
 The employee may have a preference as to whether they wish to be present for this meeting.
 You will need to decide the best time to discuss with the employee a plan to transition his/her workload.
-We recommend you schedule a follow up meeting to formally discuss the work transition plan, get any required forms signed, complete all the items on the Exit Checklist, release time for the First Steps Sessions, and discuss how to handle the employee’s need to have release time to interview for other jobs.
+We recommend you schedule a follow up meeting to formally discuss the work transition plan, get any required forms signed, complete all the items on the Exit Checklist, and discuss how to handle the employee’s need to have release time to interview for other jobs.

 Consider scheduling a follow up meeting to answer questions and discuss other details.
 Make contact with the employee periodically during the notice period to assess how they are responding emotionally and answer any questions that arise.
-If the employee appears upset and not able to continue with their duties, consider offering alternative duties that are less demanding, if that is an option in your area; or offer to call Faculty and Staff Services/EAP at 319‐335‐2085 and arrange for a timely appointment.
+If the employee appears upset and not able to continue with their duties, consider offering alternative duties that are less demanding, if that is an option in your area; or offer to call UI EAP at 319‐335‐2085 and arrange for a timely appointment.
 However, it must be the employee’s decision to meet with an EAP counselor.
 You may also contact EAP for a supervisory phone consultation regarding any concerns for an employee, discuss other related issues and/or seek support for yourself.

 The Termination Meeting: Things to Remember